sunnybala/sunnybala.github.io/_posts/2018-09-10-python-etch-a-sketch.md

 ## Software Setup

+There's a few different ways to go about this portion of the project.
+When I started out, I googled to see if anyone had done things like this before.
+A few projects popped up.
+They seemed to approach the drawing in one of two ways.
+Some projects used the etch a sketch to draw in a grid and then "color" in the cells so that it looked like a picture.
+Other projects used toolpaths like the way 3D printers and metal cutting machines determine the routes they take.
+The advantage here is great paths, but creating the toolpaths is kind of a process.

-The descriptions below will be mostly high level but all the code for this project is available on GitHub if you'd like to dive in at a deeper level.
+**I wanted to do it in a fully automated way where the only input is a picture and the output is a cleanly drawn image.** The descriptions below will be mostly high level but all the code for this project is available on GitHub if you'd like to dive in at a deeper level.

 ### 1. Controlling Motors

 The raspberry pi python library **rpi** lets us control the motor via the pins.
-I created a class to represent the motor.
-I'll be using this in the code is in the following way:
+I created a class to represent the motor, abstracting around the information from [this guide](https://medium.com/@Keithweaver_/controlling-stepper-motors-using-python-with-a-raspberry-pi-b3fbd482f886) I'll be using this in the code is in the following way:

 {% highlight python %}